AzonInc/Doorman/docs/en/changelog/firmware.md

    Instead of having two separate update entities, there's now a single one that checks for updates based on a new switch.
 This switch lets you easily toggle experimental updates from the dev branch on or off.

 ### 📝 Other Updates
-- **Switch Nuki Component branch**
+- **Nuki Component**
-   Migrated the `nuki_lock` component to the `improve-memory-footprint` branch.
-This update leverages Doorman-S3's PSRAM, potentially enhancing the overall performance of the `nuki_lock` component.
+   The `nuki_lock` component now leverages Doorman-S3's PSRAM, potentially enhancing the overall performance.

 ### 🚨 Breaking Changes
 - **Hexadecimal Command-String Length changed**